 Ireland Photography

-Dunguaire Castle at dawn, County Galway.
+Dunguaire Castle at dawn, County Galway (on the itinerary).
 Photograph by Bret Culp.

 Tour Overview

-Transport: dedicated Mercedes Sprinter touring minibus with experienced local driver + all scheduled sea crossings
+• Transport: dedicated Mercedes Sprinter touring minibus with experienced local driver, plus scheduled sea crossings

 Itinerary